cathyzjc/stock---advanced/README.md

 Here is a quick gif to show the layout of the whole application.
 ![img](https://github.com/cathyzjc/stock-application/blob/main/image/layout.gif)

-The [wireframe](https://github.com/cathyzjc/stock-application/blob/main/Wireframe%20of%20Stock%20Application%20.pdf) of this application is also included in Github.
+The [wireframe](https://github.com/cathyzjc/stock-application/blob/main/Wireframe%20of%20Stock%20Application%20.pdf) and [a png format layout](https://github.com/cathyzjc/stock-application/blob/main/stock%20-%20layout.PNG) of this application is also included in Github.

 ## Part Two.
 Real-time Data